Skip to main content

 • Look for out-of-network benefits in your plan.
 Many PPO plans offer partial reimbursement for out-of-network care.

-• Check if there’s a out of network deductible—most plans require you to pay a certain amount out-of-pocket before they start reimbursing.
+• Check if there’s an out-of-network deductible - most plans require you to pay a certain amount out-of-pocket before they start reimbursing.

 2. What You Need from Circle Medical

-• Ask for a detailed receipt (superbill) by messaging the support in our mobile app.
+• Ask for a detailed receipt (superbill) by messaging the support team in our mobile app.

 3. How to Submit a Claim